 The Writing Team's New Testament Lesson Set Menu

-- Welcome to our creative lesson plans for both traditional and Rotation-style Sunday Schools, with grade & class length adaptations.
+- Welcome to our creative & broadly graded lesson plans for traditional and Rotation-style Sunday Schools with age & class length adaptations.

 - The Team's Jesus is Born lesson set is open to all.

 - Go to the Old Testament lesson menu.

 Old Testament Writing Team Lesson Sets | Public lesson forums

 Become a Supporting Member | About the Writing Team and its Lessons

 An Advent Lesson set that looks at Isaiah's Old Testament's hope for a Messiah, and the kind of King that was coming to save God's people -- Jesus!

 Gabriel visits Mary (Luke 1:26-38)Who is this young girl chosen by God to give birth to and raise our Lord?
 Learn how her servant spirit and overflowing heart set the tone for our servant spirit and Christmas celebration.

 Mary Treasures and Ponders what the Shepherds say (Luke 2:8-20)

 - Luke 2:8-20, the angel appears to the shepherds to announce Jesus' birth.